 The dataplane (VXLAN) traffic is not encrypted by NSX.
 For tenant application level data security, it is recommended to secure traffic at the application layer.

 NSX Manager:

-Topology and the NSX Manager Appliance
+Topology and the NSX Manager Virtual Machine

-Mare The NSX Manager virtual appliance is part of the management plane, certain considerations must be taken into account when deciding where to install and connect the virtual appliance.
+The NSX Manager virtual machine (VM) is part of the management plane, certain considerations must be taken into account when deciding where to install and connect the VM.